mnevers/Scripts/README.md

 # Scripts
 These are PowerShell, Perl, PHP, Python, Java, C#, and Shell example scripts compiled from various Work, University and personal (Video Game) projects.
 Each script is documented through a header within the code.
 Here is a summary for each script included within this repository

+#OnBoardUser.ps1
+This Powershell script automatically creates a new user in Microsoft Active Directory with attributes, OU, and group membership based on existing user with the same or similar role.
+This script allows End User Support team to save 20 minutes each time a new user is Onboarded.
+Reducing repetive administrative workload.

+#historical_earnings_move.py
+This Python script uses the yfinance API to get historical stock information.
+In this case it pulls based on passed parameter of stock ticker the open and closing price after historical earnings releases.
+Then at the end gives the cumulative average historical move and how often it closes up or down on earnings.

 # MobileNumberChange.ps1
 This PowerShell script reads in the mobile number attribute from all AD users in a given OU Removes unncessary characters I.E " " "()" etc